-Looking forward to a week of individual and duo lessons, chamber music nights, student and faculty recitals, wonderful food and peerless views –
+Looking forward to an extended weekend of individual and duo lessons, masterclasses, chamber music nights, student and faculty recitals and much more!

 Yuuki and Silvia

 Our intent is to provide a violin-piano duo course of the highest international level to inspire young conservatoire and university-level students to explore the fascinating aspects of duo chamber music in a detailed manner and supportive environment.
 By first providing each participant with individual tuition followed by open masterclasses, each duo will receive both concentrated work on this essential repertoire as well as the irreplaceable benefits of performance.

 Although the course is aimed at pre-formed duos, please still apply as either a pianist or violinist and we can most likely find a partner for you.
 Once all applications have been received, we can match duos based on level, experience and repertoire wishes.

 Every aspect of professional life includes playing with others.
 Many professors have commented on the relative inexperience that university-level violin students have in playing with piano – something which should in fact be a cornerstone of any training.